HCL-TECH-SOFTWARE/connections-automation/documentation/howtos/connections_upgrade_from_6.5CR1_to_7.0.md

 If you make a simple diff between [this file](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/environments/examples/cnx7/db2/group_vars/all.yml) and [this file](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/environments/examples/cnx6/db2/group_vars/all.yml) you will see that now:

-* We are pointing to a folders with Connections 7 and WAS ND FP21.
+* We are pointing to a folders with Connections 7 and WAS ND with Fixpack.
 * We are not overwriting any package and file name, as by default Ansible will assume that, in this moment, default version is 7, and package names for version 7 are being used.

 ### Running the upgrade